HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: METHODOLOGY

 \subsection{Hierarchical GCN for Interaction Modeling}

-As an efficient and straightforward method for interactions modeling, GCN has been used for tasks like trajectory prediction and robot navigation.
-However, in previous work, they mainly considered pairwise human-human interactions by constructing multiple star-topology graphs.
-In \cite{chen2020comogcn}, they considered the group interactions by incorporating two parallel GCNs that each tackles the pairwise intragroup or intergroup interactions.
-Our work differs in two aspects.
-First, for intergroup or intragroup interactions modeling, rather than $N$ GCNs, we used one GCN to account for all the pedestrians.
-This allows us to take the crowd interactions into account while predicting the trajectory of the interested person $i$.
-In other words, interactions modeling for person $i$ modeled interactions not limited to interactions between person $i$ and $j$, but also person $j$ and $k$.
-It is expected to cover more complex interactions but with more compact design and fewer parameters.
-Second, we propose a hierarchical method that first models the intragroup interactions and then models the intergroup interactions.
-The method is inspired by considering the pedestrians and groups as an analogy to the atoms and molecules, where intramolecular forces within the molecule bind together the atoms and intermolecular forces mediate interactions between molecules.
+As an efficient and straightforward method for interactions modeling, the GCN has been widely used for trajectory prediction.
+However, previous work mainly considered only pairwise human-human interactions by constructing multiple star-topology graphs.
+CoMoGCN \cite{chen2020comogcn} considered group interactions by two parallel GCNs for each pedestrian: one for pairwise intragroup interactions and one for pairwise extragroup interactions, which neglects group level interactions.
+As depicted in Fig. \ref{fig:hgcn}, our work introduces two new ways of modeling group information.
+First, for intergroup or intragroup interactions modeling, rather than the $2N$ GCNs used in \cite{chen2020comogcn}, we used one GCN to account for all the pedestrians.
+This reduced the amount of computation from $2N^2$ to $N+M$.
+Second, we propose a hierarchical method that first models the intragroup interactions (individual level) and then models the intergroup interactions (group level).
+The method is inspired by considering the pedestrians and groups as analogous to atoms and molecules, where intramolecular forces within the molecule bind together the atoms and intermolecular forces mediate interactions between molecules.